 Questions to explore

-- Have realistic and clear expectations been set with employees (and vendors where appropriate) with respect to how the organisation is managing the crisis, keeping in mind potential concerns in relation to job security, compensation and other considerations?
+Have realistic and clear expectations been set with employees (and vendors where appropriate) with respect to how the organization is managing the crisis, keeping in mind potential concerns in relation to job security, compensation and other considerations?

-- Are managers being sensitised (and trained) to show empathy, patience and flexibility when it comes to challenges employees may face?
+Are managers being sensitized (and trained) to show empathy, patience and flexibility when it comes to challenges employees may face?

 Questions to explore

-- How does the organisation need to transform to perform?
+How does the organization need to transform to perform?
 What will overall team size and structures look like?

-- How do organisational structures need to be designed to create smart and versatile teams that can move quickly and independently (i.e shift from work by functional areas to work by projects or processes)?
+How do organizational structures need to be designed to create smart and versatile teams that can move quickly and independently (i.e shift from work by functional areas to work by projects or processes)?

-- How will the deployment of human capital be affected by organisational changes?
+How will the deployment of human capital be affected by organizational changes?

-- What interdependencies will exist between teams?
-How will organisation ecosystems be defined and partnering / collaboration be enabled for cross-functional expertise to be shared?
+What interdependencies will exist between teams?
+How will organization ecosystems be defined and partnering / collaboration be enabled for cross-functional expertise to be shared?

-- What kind of permanent & secure infrastructure does the organisation need to invest in (hardware, software, training) to enable the new reality?
+What kind of permanent & secure infrastructure does the organization need to invest in (hardware, software, training) to enable the new reality?

 Employee Hiring and Onboarding